 Investment in Antiques

-In these troubled times of recession people are investing in antiques more and more.
-We have found that pre Victorian items are generally on the increase in particular 18th and 17th-century long case clocks, which people are finding have a much better investment than putting their money in the bank.
+In troubled times of recession and now, Brexit fears, people are investing in antiques more than ever.
+We have found that pre-Victorian items are on the increase.
+Particularly 18th and 17th-century longcase clocks, which many people are considering to be a safer long term investment than simply storing money in the bank.

-Malcolm is willing to provide advice on any antique item purchase, with a view to investment.
+Malcolm is able to provide advice on any purchase, with experience on investment.

-Malcolm is an approved Antique Valuer to tax office standards and is often asked by auction houses, the general public and insurance companies to value single antique pieces or whole estates.
-Advice is given on probate or valuation matters.
+Malcolm is an approved Antique Valuer to tax office standards, and is often requested by auction houses, the public and insurance companies, to value single items or entire estates.
+Advice is frequently given on probate or valuation matters.

-For further advice on the valuation of antiques and fine art across the spectrum please see our sister site www.antiques-valuations.co.uk where Malcolm Green is the prime valuations expert.
+For further advice on the valuation of antiques and fine art please visit our other website at www.antiques-valuations.co.uk.

-When we are valuing for probate or inheritance tax he will prove the value of the item as low as possible with a photographic hyperlink to a database, to prove its value and when we are valuing for insurance replacement he will do the same to prove the highest price in terms of replacement.
+When valuing for probate or inheritance tax, he will prove the value of the item as low as possible, with a photographic hyperlink to a database.
+If the valuation is for an insurance replacement, he will prove the highest price in terms of replacement.

-Making sure your items are valued correctly is very important.
-By using Malcolm you can be sure that you have an experienced and highly knowledgeable valuer who wants the best for you and your family.
+Making sure your items are valued correctly is crucial.
+By using Malcolm, you can be sure that you have an experienced and highly knowledgeable valuer who wants the best for you and your family.

-Malcolm is often used by clients to view at auction on their behalf to evaluate an item and then report back to its authenticity and value.
+Malcolm is often used by clients to view at auction on their behalf to evaluate an item, and then report back on its authenticity and value.

 Looking for an insurance valuation for your antiques - contact